How Much Does a Structural Engineer Cost in Manchester?

 What Affects the Cost?

 You might wonder why one engineer quotes £300 while another quotes £800 for what seems like the same job.
-Several specific factors influence the final fee.
+Several factors influence the final fee.

 1. Property Type and Age